 PAGE

 Table of Contentsv

 Introduction 1

-The Master Plan and the Zoning OrdinancePlanning Process and Plan Organization 1
+What is a Master Plan?
+The Master Plan and the Zoning Ordinance Planning Process and Plan Organization Planning and Zoning Responsibilities 1 2

 Background 7

 A Brief History of the Settlement of Blackman Township 8

 Issue Identification 13

 Goals, Objectives, and Strategies 17

-Residential Goals, Objectives, and Strategies
+Natural Features Goals, Objectives, and Strategies Residential Goals, Objectives, and Strategies Commercial Goals, Objectives, and Strategies Office Goals, Objectives, and Strategies Industrial Goals, Objectives, and Strategies Infrastructure Goals, Objectives, and Strategies Transportation Goals, Objectives, and Strategies Community Identity Goals, Objectives, and Strategies

 Land Use Plan 29

-Residential
+Land Use Plan Overview Residential Office Commercial Industrial Public/Quasi-Public 29 30 30

 Plan Implementation and Zoning Plan 33

-Accommodate a Mix of Land Uses
+Preserving Natural Resources Accommodate a Mix of Land Uses Plan Publicity Keeping the Plan Current Compliance with the Planning and Zoning Enabling Statutes Maintenance of the Zoning Ordinance Subdivision and Condominium Regulations Capital Improvements Plan/Program Implementation Program

-Introduction
+Introduction What is a Master Plan?

-SECTION ON PAGE
+SECTIO ON PAGE

 Zoning Plan 39

 What is a Zoning Plan?
 39

 Zoning Districts 39

 Dimensional Standards 41

 Rezoning Criteria 44

 Relationship to the Land Use Plan Map 44

-Capital Improvements Program (CIP) 47
+Capital Improvements Program (CIP)

 What is a Capital Improvements Program?
-47

 Why Prepare a Capital Improvements Program?
-47

 Developing a Capital Improvements Program 47

-APPENDICES
+4 005 APPENDICES 2405

-APPE NDIX PAGE
+APPEI

 A. Community Profile A-3

 A1.
 Population A-5

 A2.
 Housing A-13

 A3.
 Natural Features A-15

 A4.
 Current Land Use A-25

 A5.
-Transportation and Circulation A-29
+Transportation and Circulation

 A6.
 Community Facilities A-39

 B. Comments Received from Plan Distribution TBD

 LIST OF TABLES

-TABLE E PAGE
+TABLE PAGE

 A1.
 Comparative Population Growth, 1930-2015 A-6

 A2.
 Employment by Occupation/Industry

 A3.
-Property Assessment
+Property Assessment A-25

 A4.
 20 Highest Traffic Volume Road Segments A-31

 A5.
 Blackman Township DPS Incidents by Year A-39

 LIST OF FIGURES

-FIGUR PAGE
+FIGUR RE PAGE

 A1.
 Population Trend, 1930-2015 A-5

 A2.
-Comparative Population Growth, 1930-2015
+Comparative Population Growth, 1930-2015 A-6

 A3.
-Generations
+Generations A-6

 A4.
-Race and Ethnicity
+Race and Ethnicity A-7

 A5.
-Ambulatory Disability
+Ambulatory Disability A-7

 A6.
-2015 Household and Family Income
+2015 Household and Family Income A-9

 A7.
-2045 Population Projection
+2045 Population Projection A-11

 A8.
-Dwelling Occupancy
+Dwelling Occupancy A-13

 A9.
-Dwelling Types A-13
+Dwelling Types

 A10.
 Age of Housing

 A11.
 Rent as a Percent of Household Income A-14